Beloth/Ostston-Work/Notes/Next Session.md

 ## Next Session

-### Dropbox

-Information.odt - What the party learnt from the fire Blackpine.jpg - map the got from the fire

 ### Return to the Order of the Anvil

 * If the party rests they will be attacked.
 Assasination Attempt encounter